CGSG-2021-AE4/tut/readme.md

 Pops all messages from message queue, sends them to systems: Units, Render?, Windows.
 Not implemented yet.

 ##### Units system
-Now there is no scenes in project, only units.
-Not implemented yet.
+Now it is minimal, simpliest version.
+There is no scenes in project, only units.
+Every unit that was created is considered as active and starts to receive messages from system.
+To deactivate a unit you have to destroy it.

 ### Utilities